Key points to share:

 Cybercriminals are attacking businesses in our area with a twist to the old-fashioned email scam.
 They’ve discovered the effectiveness of target marketing and personalization.
 Nationally, the FBI reports that over 8,000 companies have lost an average of $150,000 per incident.

 Called the Business Email Compromise (BEC) scam, it starts with a message that appears to be sent from a company’s CEO or CFO to trick employees into wiring money to fraudsters.
 No business is immune from being targeted, including a bank.
-In fact, our CFO recently received two such fraudulent emails.
+In fact, our CFO continues to receive fraudulent emails.
 We have replicated one of the requests below.

 We have seen other fraudulent emails contain all of the specifics of the wire transfer – the beneficiary, the account number, the amount and the ABA number so that the targeted employee had all the information they needed to send the wire without having to verify any information.
-In our case, our CFO was tipped off to the fake email based on multiple factors, highlighted below.
+In our case, our CFO was tipped off to the fake email based on multiple factors.

 Increase your employees’ attentiveness to the BEC scam by adopting these five simple-to-implement practices:

 - Check to see if the request is consistent with how earlier wire payments have been requested.

 - How often does the CEO or CFO directly request a wire payment?

 - Are requests typically submitted when traveling?
 These attacks often are timed when the executive is out of the office